 At the conclusion of a semester or summer session, final grades are available on the Belhaven website.
 The office of the registrar will not show students their grades nor give grades over the telephone or by email.

-Midsemester grades are submitted for unsatisfactory progress for grades C- or below and may be viewed on the Belhaven website.
+Midsemester grades are submitted and may be viewed on the Belhaven website.

 Transcripts